 What in the great outdoors?

-This seems like a bit of a mismatch to me.
-A grizzly weighs on average 500-600 pounds while a bald eagle only up to 15-pounds at their largest.
+This seems like a bit of a mismatch to me as a grizzly weighs on average 500-600 pounds while a bald eagle only up to 15-pounds at their largest.

-Both of these animals are known killers.
-Eagles for their amazing sight, seeing 4 to 5 times better than humans.
+Both of these animals are known predators, with eagles relying on their amazing sight, seeing 4 to 5 times better than humans, to locate prey from a distance and then drop in with lightning speed.
 While grizzlies are known for great sense of smell and ability to out muscle just about every animal out there.

 When you look at some animals like this, your first thought would be the interaction would be something with the grizzly attacking the bird or the bird’s nest while the eagle was very weary of a creature this large.